gliluaume/scenarizer/Readme.md

 ####  2.2.1. <a name='RequestAction'></a>Request Action

 A function which processes a `fetch` (from Deno, same as browser's or node's fetch function) adding expectations on the response.
+Takes:
+- method: GET, PUT, POST, PATCH, DELETE, etc.
+- endpoint: the path to be combined with context's base URL.
+Can include query param
+- query: an object to be parsed as query parameters
+- body: request payload.
+If a string is passed passed as is, if object is passed it will be stringified before sending

 ##### Expectations
 - status: checks the http status code